scailfin/rob-demo-top-tagger/README.rst

 .. note:: This demo requires an installed and running Docker daemon.

 If the Web API is otherwise running on your local machine with the default settings there is no need to configure additional environment variables.
-If the Web API is running on a different machine or port, for example, set the environment variables **ROB_API_HOST**, **ROB_API_PORT**, and **ROB_API_PATH** accordingly (see `the documentation <https://github.com/scailfin/rob-core/blob/master/docs/configuration.rst>`_ for details).
+If the Web API is running on a different machine or port, for example, set the environment variables **FLOWSERV_API_HOST**, **FLOWSERV_API_PORT**, and **FLOWSERV_API_PATH** accordingly (see `the documentation <https://github.com/scailfin/rob-core/blob/master/docs/configuration.rst>`_ for details).